beringresearch/ivis/R-package/README.md

 After `ivis` is installed, **restart your R session**.

-Finally, to set environment to tensorflow, add the following line to your environment variables:
+Newer versions of Keras use tensorflow as the default backend, however if for some reason this isn't the case, add the following line to your environment variables:

 ```bash
 export KERAS_BACKEND=tensorflow
 ```

-## Example
+# Example

 ```R
 library(ivis)